tsatria03/CookyCraze/docks/readme.txt

 Bundles are organized into categories by rank, spanning the full progression of the game from beginner to godlike tiers.
 Each bundle lists what stats it contains and how much it costs.
 Like the singles shop, locked categories show their required rank.

 One important thing to understand about bundle pricing: bundles do not have their own fixed prices.
 Instead, the game uses the singles shop as a backend price engine.
 When you go to buy a bundle, the game looks up the current price of each item inside it from the singles shop, based on how many of that item you have already bought, and adds them all up to get the bundle's total cost.
 This means bundle prices scale up naturally as you progress, just like singles do.
 The more upgrades you have already bought, the more expensive both the singles and the bundles become.
 The advantage of bundles is that they package multiple items into one convenient purchase, so you get more total stats per transaction than buying the same items one at a time.

+Bundles support the same quantity system as the singles shop.
+When you select a bundle you are prompted for how many you want to buy, with the maximum you can currently afford already filled in.
+You can type a specific number to buy exactly that many, or press enter to buy as many as your coins allow.
+The total cost shown in the menu is always per bundle, so the game multiplies that by your chosen quantity at checkout.

+The key difference between bundles and the singles shop bulk buy is not price, but convenience.
+Bulk buying in the singles shop lets you buy large quantities of one specific item at a time, requiring you to navigate to each item separately if you want to upgrade multiple stats.
+A bundle packages a curated combination of stats into a single purchase, so you can upgrade auto cookies, manual cookies, and baking speed all at once without any extra navigation.
+The cost works out the same either way since both use the singles shop prices as the foundation.

 Random events.
 While you play, the game fires random events that can affect your stats in unexpected ways.